SuperKogito/pydiogment/paper/paper.md

 Audio data augmentation is a key step in training Machine Learnign (ML) models to solve audio classification tasks.
 It is applied to increase the quality and size of the labeled training data-set, in order to improve the recognition accuracy.
 Data augmentation is simply a deformation technique, that helps stretch the data, and increase its size for a better training.
-Unlike image augmentation, audio augmentation is still limit explored by research and most deformation strategies manipulate the computed spectorams rather than the raw audio.
+Unlike image augmentation, audio augmentation is still limitly explored by research and most deformation strategies manipulate the computed spectorams rather than the raw audio.
 With the exception of few libraries constrained to work with Pytorch [@pytorch:2019], most existing tools in this context either act on spectograms such as Google's Specaugment [@specaugment:2019], or are developed for music data augmentation like muda [@muda:2015].
-This paper describes version 0.1.0 of `Pydiogment`: a Python package for audio augmentation based on the scipy [@scipy:20019] and ffmpeg [@ffmpeg:2019] libraries.
+This paper describes version 0.1.0 of `Pydiogment`: a Python package for audio augmentation based on the Scipy [@scipy:20019] and ffmpeg [@ffmpeg:2019] libraries.
 `Pydiogment` implements various augmentation techniques that can be used to improve the accuracy of various recognition tasks (speaker recognition, spoken emotions recognition, speech recognition etc.) and avoid over-fitting when training models.
 The paper provides a brief overview of the library’s functionality, along with a small emotions recognition experiment displaying the utility of the library.